dhow/disk-mark-me/README.md

     *   Target directory for the benchmark.
     *   Test file size.
     *   Number of rounds per test configuration (results are averaged).
+    *   Specific benchmark types to run (read, write, or both).
 *   Verbose mode for detailed per-round output and informational messages.
 *   Pre-run checks for required tools and sufficient disk space.
 *   Clears disk caches before read tests for more accurate results (if permissions allow).